-Web hosting is really important, y’all.
+Web hosting is super important.
 Creating and promoting high quality content is an essential part of online business, but without a web host that aligns with your needs, your digital identity can experience some serious, cringe-worthy down time.

 So, let me tell you about what happened to me, why I made the switch to WP Engine, and how you can avoid making the same mistake that I did.